 “Conventional plastics may contain pro-oxidant additives that were added for different intended functionalities.
 Moura et al. (1997) described that colorants in general can act as pro-oxidants.
 If they partake in the creation of radicals or reactive oxygen species, such as singlet oxygen (1Δg), they can trigger photo-degradation of the polymer matrix.”
 “Conventional plastic products (n = 23) were found to regularly contain Fe, Ba, Ti, Zn, Cu and V. Some individual conventional plastic bag samples also contained Cr and Pb” “Thus, a potentially much higher number of plastics on the market may match the current legal definition of oxo-degradable plastics without being advertised or intended as such, i.e. unintentional ODP.”

-Users of recyclate cannot therefore assume that the recyclate does not contain pro-oxidants.
-This does not matter if the recyclate is to be used for short-life products such as carrier bags, garbage sacks, or general packaging, where biodegradability is desirable.
+Users of recyclate cannot therefore assume that the recyclate does not contain pro-oxidants, but this does not matter if the recyclate is to be used for short-life products such as carrier bags, garbage sacks, or general packaging, where biodegradability is actually desirable.

-Recyclate is not normally used to make long-life products such as damp-proof membranes, but it would have to be stabilised anyway, as advised by the Austrian specialist laboratory TCKT in para.
-1 of its March 2016 report. http://www.biodeg.org/TCKT%20Report%2017.3.16(1).pdf The experts say “long-life films should be made with virgin polymer, or be stabilized to deal with loss of properties caused by the recycling process, whether or not any pro-degradant additive is present.
+With regard to long-life products, the Austrian specialist laboratory TCKT said in para.
+1 of its March 2016 report. http://www.biodeg.org/TCKT%20Report%2017.3.16(1).pdf that “long-life films should be made with virgin polymer, or be stabilized to deal with loss of properties caused by the recycling process, whether or not any pro-degradant additive is present.
 Such stabilization would effectively neutralize the effect of any pro-degradant additive.”

 Although oxo-biodegradable plastic is used for low-value items which are not worth recycling, the experts in Austria (TCKT Report para.
-4) and South Africa (Roediger Report May 2012 page 3 http://www.biodeg.org/ROEDIGER%20REPORT%2021%20May%202012.pdf ) have confirmed that plastic products made with oxo-biodegradable technology may be recycled without any significant detriment to the newly formed recycled product.
+4) and South Africa (Roediger Report May 2012 page 3 http://www.biodeg.org/ROEDIGER%20REPORT%2021%20May%202012.pdf ) have confirmed that if anyone wished to recycle them, they may be recycled without any significant detriment to the newly formed recycled product.

 This accords with the experience of OPA members who have recycled many thousands of tons of oxo-biodegradable plastic over the past 20 years without any adverse effects.

 The experts also found that bio-based plastics are not recyclable in a conventional plastic waste-stream.
-This is well known, but is never seen as an objection to that type of plastic.
+This is well known, but is seldom heard as an objection to that type of plastic.